ManarAbd/sa-demo-kafka/README.md

 </p>

-Aiven services will create, automatically in the background, connection credentials from Grafana to InfluxDB, as the screenshots below verify.
+Aiven services will create connection credentials from Grafana to InfluxDB, as the screenshots below verify (This happens automatically in the background and we don't need to worry about it!);

 <p align="center">
 <img src="images/influxgrafana1.png" width="80%">